Hawaii’s Enrichment & Education Professionals

 As children become ready, toilet training begins.
 Parents provide diapers and wipes.

-Three to Four Year-Old Program
+Three to Five Year-Old Program

 Children in this age group are ready for more challenges.
 We help them develop their rapidly expanding intellectual and physical abilities.